RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-30-node-dot-js-prep-for-openrov.markdown

 console.log('Server running at http://127.0.0.1:1337/');
 ```

-Next, from the directory where `helloworld.js` is located, run the file from the command line like so...
+Next, from the same directory where you saved `helloworld.js`, run the file from the command line like so...

 ```bash
 $ node helloworld.js